metauni/metauni.github.io/slt/index.md

 Some topics and papers to be discussed:

 * "[Scaling laws for reward model overoptimization](https://arxiv.org/abs/2210.10760)" L. Gao, J. Schulman, J. Hilton (played a role in the creation of ChatGPT).
+* "Statistical inference, Occam's razor, and statistical mechanics on the space of probability distributions" V. Balasubramanian.

 ## Past seminars